Wondering can marriage counseling help or if it’s too late for marriage counseling?

 If you know your marriage has lost its luster, check out my 11 Expert Ways to Rekindle Your Marriage.
 It certainly won’t hurt, and it just might save your marriage!

-If you don’t know Dr. Gottman, author of the incredible book called The Seven Principles for Making Marriage Work, he is generally regarded as the foremost expert on marriage and divorce.
+Dr. John Gottman is the author of the incredible book called The Seven Principles for Making Marriage Work, he is generally regarded as the foremost expert on marriage and divorce.

 For more than 40 years he and his wife and colleagues have studied tens of thousands of couples over many years.